John Tamworth: Career

 He was a son of Thomas Tamworth and Elizabeth Denkaring.
-The surname is sometimes spelled "Tomworth".
+The surname is sometimes spelled "Tomworth" or "Thomworth".
 He seems to have spent time in Italy in the 1550s, and continued to buy books printed in Italy, including a thesaurus, The Abundance of Words by Giovanni Marinello.

-In 1562, he married Christina or Christian Walsingham, daughter of William Walsingham and Joyce Denny.
-Their daughter Christian Tamworth died young.
-Her brother was Francis Walsingham.
+In 1562, he married Christina or Christian Walsingham, daughter of William Walsingham and Joyce Denny, and sister of Francis Walsingham.
+Their eldest daughter Christian Tamworth died young, Their younger daughter Elizabeth married George Reresby.

 John Tamworth was Member of Parliament for Boston in 1563.

 Keeper of the Privy Purse

 Tamworth was a Groom of the Privy Chamber and Keeper of the Privy Purse to Elizabeth I. An account of the purse survives in the British Library, and was first published in 1823.

 Tamworth's receipts include £100 given by the City of Coventry to Elizabeth at her Royal Entry on 17 August 1566, and £100 from the City of Oxford on 31 August (Tamworth was awarded an MA).
 He paid for jewels, precious stones, and pearls for the queen, gave money to Thomas Litchfield to buy lute strings, he bought a great sackbut for Elizabeth, and paid for perfumes and bookbinding.
 The Keeper of the Privy Purse also paid the wages or stipends of the queen's gentlewomen and maidens of honour.
-Tamworth also accounted for the wages of artisans, including the "Mistress Launder" who was supplied with 520 pearls costing a penny each, and in six months remade or "translated" Elizabeth's partlets.
+Tamworth paid for supplies given to the silkwoman Alice Montague and for gold lace used by the queen's tailor Walter Fyshe.
+He also accounted for the wages of artisans, including the "Mistress Launder" who was supplied with 520 pearls costing a penny each, and in six months remade or "translated" Elizabeth's partlets.

+Master of Toyles

 Tamworth was also in charge of "Toyles", formerly part of the office of revels, tents and toyles.
-A "toyle" was a canvas cloth for covering a wagon.
-His account mentions 75 cloths bought for "the Toyle", for the queen's progresses.
+A "toyle" was a canvas cloth for covering a wagon, but also, in this case, a stand of nets used in hunting.

+His account mentions 75 cloths bought for "the Toyle" in July 1566.
+Elizabeth hunted at Hatfield in July and Kenilworth in August.
+From the evidence of surviving financial records, Elizabeth does not seem to have frequently used this form of hunting.
+Mary I of England and Philip II of Spain hunted on 7 August 1554 in Windsor forest over a four or five mile long course with a "toyle".